-NOAA Coastal Mapping Program (CMP) Project LA1002A-CM-N provides a highly accurate database of new shoreline data for the Southwest Pass of the Mississippi River from its mouth at the Gulf of Mexico to Head of Passes.
-Project LA1002A-CM-N is a subproject of a larger project, LA1002-CM-N, consisting of shoreline of the Mississippi River from the Gulf of Mexico upriver to Baton Rouge.
+NOAA Coastal Mapping Program (CMP) Project LA1002B-CM-N provides a highly accurate database of new digital shoreline data for the Main Pass of the Mississippi River, including Pilottown, Octave Pass, and many other connecting waterways.
+Project LA1002B-CM-N is a subproject of a larger project, LA1002-CM-N, which includes the shoreline of the Mississippi River from its mouth on the Gulf of Mexico to Baton Rouge.